Squeeshalami/kokoro-tts-webui/README.md

 # Simple Kokoro-TTS WebUI

-An easy to use Text-to-Speech (TTS) application built with Kokoro, FastAPI, and Gradio.
+An easy to use Text-to-Speech (TTS) application built with Kokoro-82M, FastAPI, and Gradio.

 ## Overview